hyperthunk/hamcrest-erlang/README.markdown

 Hamcrest Erlang
 =============================

 This is an implementation of Hamcrest for the [Erlang programming language](http://www.erlang.org/).
+This tutorial has largely been cribbed from the hamcrest-python version, upon which the API is also based.

 Hamcrest is a framework for writing matcher objects allowing 'match' rules to be defined declaratively.
 There are a number of situations where matchers are invaluable, such as UI validation, or data filtering,